Make Memories in Marathon

 - Turtle Hospital

-Located next door to the resort, the Turtle Hospital is dedicated to the health and preservation of sea turtles.
-The Hospital offers guided, educational tours and a behind-the-scenes look at the rehabilitation of sick and injured turtles, something everyone in the family will appreciate on your Marathon FL vacation.
+- Located next door to the resort, the Turtle Hospital is dedicated to the health and preservation of sea turtles.
+The Hospital offers guided, educational tours, and a behind-the-scenes look at the rehabilitation of sick and injured turtles.

 - Seven Mile Bridge